 Calvary administers various assessments to incoming and graduating students to demonstrate the effectiveness of its programs and classes, as well as to identify and implement changes in the curriculum as necessary.
 These assessments play no role in the admission process, nor are they reflected on the student’s transcript, or part of the student’s permanent academic record.

-Students needing extended time on any assessment because of a learning disability should contact Maria Russo in the Disability Support Services office.
-She can be reached by email at email@example.com.
+Students needing extended time on any assessment because of a learning disability should contact the Disability Support Services Coordinator by email at firstname.lastname@example.org.

 English Diagnostic Assessment